-The Company's stockholders are being asked by the Audit Committee to ratify the appointment of EisnerAmper LLP to serve as the Company's independent registered public accounting firm for Private Rocket since 2016 and was appointed to be the independent registered public accounting firm for the Company on March 16, 2018.
-The Audit Committee is solely responsible for selecting the Company's independent registered public accounting firm for the Company on March 16, 2018.
-The Audit Committee is solely responsible for selecting the Company's independent registered public accounting firm, and stockholder approval is not required to appoint EisnerAmper LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2021.
+The Company's stockholders are being asked by the Audit Committee to ratify the appointment of EisnerAmper LLP to serve as the Company's independent registered public accounting firm.
+EisnerAmper LLP has served as the independent registered public accounting firm for Private Rocket since 2016 and was appointed to be the independent registered public accounting firm for the Company on March 16, 2018.
+The Audit Committee is solely responsible for selecting the Company's independent registered public accounting firm, and stockholder approval is not required to appoint EisnerAmper LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2022.
 However, the Board believes that submitting the appointment of EisnerAmper LLP to the stockholders for ratification is good corporate governance.
 If the stockholders do not ratify this appointment, the Audit Committee will reconsider whether to retain EisnerAmper LLP.
 If the selection of EisnerAmper LLP is ratified, the Audit Committee, in its discretion, may direct the appointment of a different independent registered public accounting firm at any time it decides that such a change would be in the best interest of the Company and its stockholders.
 Representatives of EisnerAmper LLP are expected to be present at the Annual Meeting.
 These representatives will be provided an opportunity to make a statement at the Annual Meeting if they desire to do so and will be available to respond to appropriate questions from stockholders.